wizardyesterday/R82xxTunerTester/data/Readme.txt

 1. plotGainDataR.sci
 2. plotGainDataT.sci

-The first file is used to plot data generayed when using the RTL2832 for IF gain setting.
+The first file is used to plot data generated when using the RTL2832 for IF gain setting.
 Yhe second file is used to plot data generated when using tuner register R12 for setting the IF gain.